jasmine/jasmine.github.io/_tutorials/async.md

 ```

 ### Failing with `async`/`await`
-Since `async`/`await` is syntactic sugar for promises, `async`/`await` functions can indicate failure by either returning a rejected promise or by throwing an error.
+`async`/`await` functions can indicate failure by either returning a rejected promise or by throwing an error.

 ```javascript
 beforeEach(async function() {